 - Art Institute of Chicago ($35.00)

-I’ve toured almost all of these sites (some multiple times), and they are definitely worth a visit.
-In fact, with the possible exception Navy Pier (which is basically a shopping center), these are truly the top spots to visit in the city.
+I’ve toured almost all of these sights (some multiple times), and they are definitely worth a visit.
+In fact, with the possible exception of Navy Pier (which is basically a shopping center on Lake Michigan), these are truly the top spots to visit in the city.

 As you can see, though, sightseeing in Chicago can get expensive pretty quickly – especially if you’re traveling with family.
 That’s where a Chicago CityPASS can help.

 How Much Does the Chicago CityPASS Cost?